How To Jar Tech Rosin

 One of the most popular methods of controlling these variables is through a curing method referred to as jar tech.
 Jar tech also allows for control over the other variables including hot and cold treatments and pressure buildup inside of the sealed container.
 With Jar Tech, all the transformation happens inside of a glass jar with a sealed top.

-Jar Tech To start with Jar Tech rosin curing, collect rosin fresh from the press by allowing the rosin to drip directly from the parchment paper into a sealable glass jar.
+Jar Tech involves collecting rosin fresh from the press by allowing the rosin to drip directly from the parchment paper into a sealable glass jar.
 The jar should have a large opening, big enough to fit your hand inside, and fitted with an airtight seal.
 Half pint mason jars are great for a few grams of rosin.

-Once you notice the rosin start taking on a cake batter consistency, that’s your signal to lower the temperature to around 100 degrees fahrenheit for several hours.
+Once you notice the rosin start taking on a badder consistency (similar to a cake batter), that’s your signal to lower the temperature to around 100 degrees Fahrenheit for several hours.
 There’s a lot of leeway in your timing here, and anywhere from 6-15 hours will give you good results.

 If you like more of a sauce as opposed to a sugary crumble, a good trick is to remove the lid of the jar before dropping the temps to 100 degrees and giving it a good stir.
 This stirring helps break down crystallizations and keeps your rosin on the runnier side.